When is Smith & Wesson Brands, Inc. (SWBI) going to be good investment?

 Smith & Wesson Brands, Inc. (NASDAQ:SWBI) trade information

-Sporting 6.37% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Sep 16 when the SWBI stock price touched $16.53- or saw a rise of 2.03%.
-Year-to-date, Smith & Wesson Brands, Inc. shares have moved 126.8%, while the 5-day performance has seen it change -1.82%.
-Over the past 30 days, the shares of Smith & Wesson Brands, Inc. (NASDAQ:SWBI) have changed -5.89%.
-Short interest in the company has seen 3.84 Million shares shorted with days to cover at 1.23.
+Despite being -0.5% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Sep 24 when the SWBI stock price touched $16.70- or saw a rise of 4.91%.
+Year-to-date, Smith & Wesson Brands, Inc. shares have moved 122.46%, while the 5-day performance has seen it change 4.54%.
+Over the past 30 days, the shares of Smith & Wesson Brands, Inc. (NASDAQ:SWBI) have changed -8.02%.
+Short interest in the company has seen 3.84 Million shares shorted with days to cover at 1.24.

 Smith & Wesson Brands, Inc. (SWBI) estimates and forecasts